 3 credits EDCI 611 Role of Social, Economic, and Political Systems in EducationExplores the issues related to diversity and equality in education.
 Stereotypes, biases, and prejudices in relation to power will be examined.
 Cultural attitudes, values, customs, worldview, spirituality, and learning styles will be addressed.
 Concrete activities for developing an appreciation of self and sensitivity to others will be introduced.
 Curriculum and pedagogy for diverse groups will be addressed.

-3 credits EDCI 652 Literacy Issues in Urban EducationThis course provides an overview the literacy issues confronting teachers and schools.
-Specific attention will be given to different literacy programs that have been implemented nation wide.
+Prerequisites: None EDCI 652 Literacy Issues in Urban EducationThis course provides an overview of the literacy issues confronting teachers and schools.
+Specific attention will be given to different literacy programs that have been implemented nationwide.
 A field experience is required.

 3 credits EDCI 654 Urban Curriculum and Program DesignThis course reviews, evaluates, and develops curricula used in urban setting, emphasis is on programs that have demonstrated success in urban settings.
 A field experience in required.

 3 credits EDCI 699 Capstone in Curriculum and InstructionProvides students with the opportunity to explore an area of particular interest within their specialization.
 Under the directon of their faculty advisor, students design a project and develop a research topic that transforms to a capstone.
 A capstone topic usually encompasses the development of a model or intervention that addresses the identified research problem.
 Candidates will write a thesis like paper and make and oral presentation to their peers in the program and faculty.
 Candidates can receive an "In Progress" (IP) designation, if they are unable to complete the major assignment in one semester.
 A grade of B or higher is required to meet the graduation requirements for the degree.

 - Diversity Officer